PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Download the Dart SDK
 C) Update your PATH
 D) Run Dart Doctor
+**Answer:**
+**B) Download the Dart SDK**
+The first step for installing Dart on a Windows machine is to download the Dart SDK from the official Dart website.

 2. Which command verifies the Dart installation on macOS?